-There are two built-in spell checker engines available in <oXygen/>: Hunspell/MySpell and a Java spell checker.
+There are two built-in spell checker engines available in oXygen (Hunspell and Java spell checker).
 The two formats of spell dictionaries are different so you need different dictionary files for each spell checker.

-The spell checker used in OpenOffice, Mozilla and Chrome is also available in <oXygen/> which comes with the following built-in dictionaries: English (generic, United States, United Kingdom, Canada), French, German (generic, Germany), Spanish (generic, Spain).
+This spell checker used in OpenOffice, Mozilla, and Chrome is also available in oXygen and it includes the following built-in dictionaries: English (generic, United States, United Kingdom, Canada), French, German (generic, Germany), Spanish (generic, Spain).

-To add a new spelling dictionary to <oXygen/> or to replace an existing one you should follow these steps.
+To add a new spelling dictionary to oXygen, or to replace an existing one, follow these steps:

-If you cannot find a dictionary for your language you can build a dictionary that is compatible with Hunspell.
-Suppose you have a list of correct words which you want to check in your documents when you run the Hunspell checker.
-You can build a dictionary following these instructions.
+If you cannot find a dictionary for your language, you can build a dictionary that is compatible with Hunspell.
+Suppose you have a specific list of words that you want to check in your documents when you run the Hunspell checker.
+You can build a dictionary by following these instructions.

-You can download one of the most used dictionaries from the following list.
-Make sure you read the README file that comes with each dictionary.
-If you don't accept the license terms for a dictionary please do not use it.
+You can download one of the most commonly used dictionaries from the following list.
+Make sure you read the README file that is included with each dictionary.
+If you do not accept the license terms for a dictionary, please do not use it.

-<oXygen/> provides built-in dictionaries only for the languages English (United States, Great Britain, Canada), French (France, Belgium, Canada, Switzerland) and German in the form of .dar files located in the directory [Oxygen-install-dir]/dicts.
+oXygen provides built-in dictionaries for the following languages: English (United States, Great Britain, Canada), French (France, Belgium, Canada, Switzerland) and German in the form of .dar files located in the following directory: [Oxygen-install-dir]/dicts.

-Other dictionaries can be added by copying the corresponding dictionary to the directory [Oxygen-install-dir]/dicts and restarting <oXygen/>.
+Other dictionaries can be added by copying the corresponding dictionary to the directory [Oxygen-install-dir]/dicts and restarting oXygen.
 A Java spell checker dictionary is a binary file with the .dar extension and is obtained by compiling a list of the correct words of a language using the Dictionary Builder tool.
-The user documentation is available together with the tool.
-If you compile a .dar file with this tool and you want to test it in <oXygen/> just copy the .dar file in the folder [Oxygen-install-dir]/dicts, restart <oXygen/> and make sure the Java spell checker is selected in Options -> Preferences -> Editor -> Spell Check -- Spell Checking engine.
+The user documentation is available with the tool.
+If you compile a .dar file with this tool and you want to test it in oXygen, just copy the .dar file to the folder [Oxygen-install-dir]/dicts, restart oXygen, and make sure the Java spell checker is selected in Options -> Preferences -> Editor -> Spell Check -- Spell Checking engine.